haidar-ali/clode-studio/examples/README.md

 # MCP Server Configuration Examples

-This directory contains example configurations for MCP (Model Context Protocol) servers in the Claude Code IDE.
+This directory contains example configurations for MCP (Model Context Protocol) servers in the Clode Studio.

 ## Files